NIOV-Labs/backend/README.md

 # MongoDB API for ABT Metadata

-This project implements a basic Node.js API for managing ERC-721 token metadata with MongoDB.
+This project implements a basic Node.js API for managing ABT metadata with MongoDB.
 It provides functionality to create and retrieve token metadata through RESTful endpoints.

 ## Prerequisites